refanproject/test-web-sekolahan/README.md

-# SMK Negeri 1 Maja - Website Clone
+# SMK Negeri 1 Maja - Website By Refan

 Complete clone of the SMK Negeri 1 Maja official website with all pages, responsive design, and modern UI.